fadihamad40984/fadihamad40984/README.md

 ---

-## 🔬 Last projects
+## 🔬 Recent projects
-Below are concise, professional summaries of selected projects from my GitHub — each shows the problem, approach, and outcome.
+Below are concise, professional summaries of selected projects — each includes the problem, approach, and outcome.

-- wasel — Delivery application (React / React Native / Node.js / MongoDB)
+- **wasel — Delivery platform** (React / React Native / Node.js / MongoDB)
-  What: Full delivery platform with mobile apps (React Native) and a web dashboard (React), backed by a Node.js API and MongoDB.
+  What: End-to-end delivery system with mobile apps (React Native) and a web dashboard (React).
-  Problem: Provide a reliable, low-latency delivery experience across Android/iOS and web for couriers, customers, and dispatchers.
+  Problem: Deliver a reliable, low-latency experience for couriers, customers, and dispatchers across mobile and web.
-  Approach: Shared JS/TS models where possible, native-feeling RN UI for couriers, responsive React dashboard for operations, real-time location updates and status sync, robust API with authentication and role-based access.
+  Approach: Shared JS/TS models where possible, native-feeling RN UI for couriers, responsive React dashboard for operations, real-time location updates and status sync, and a robust Node.js API with role-based access.
-  Outcome: End-to-end delivery flows supporting assignments, tracking, and admin controls; designed for scale and quick iteration.
+  Outcome: A complete delivery workflow supporting assignments, tracking, and admin controls — built for scale and rapid iteration.

-- Event_Planner — Event management (Java + BDD)
+- **Event_Planner — Event management** (Java + BDD)
   What: Java-based event planning system with Behaviour-Driven Development (Gherkin) acceptance tests.
-  Problem: Deliver predictable event features with clear acceptance criteria for QA and stakeholders.
+  Problem: Ensure features meet stakeholder expectations and remain testable by QA.
-  Approach: Domain-driven Java implementation paired with Gherkin scenarios to drive development and testing.
+  Approach: Domain-driven Java implementation paired with Gherkin scenarios to drive development and validate behavior.
-  Outcome: Repeatable acceptance tests and a stable baseline for feature expansion.
+  Outcome: Repeatable acceptance tests and a stable baseline that accelerates feature delivery.

--- FIXO — Mobile app + admin tooling (Flutter + JS)
+- **FIXO — Mobile app + admin tooling** (Flutter + JavaScript)
-  What: Cross-platform mobile app built primarily with Flutter (Dart) and a JavaScript-based dashboard.
+  What: Cross-platform mobile app for booking and repair workflows, with a JavaScript admin dashboard.
-  Why: Target small businesses needing a simple booking/repair workflow.
+  Problem: Enable small businesses to manage bookings and repairs with a simple, reliable workflow.
-  Approach: Focus on performant, native-feeling UI with offline-friendly state and a lightweight REST API for sync.
+  Approach: Performance-focused Flutter UI, offline-capable state handling, and a lightweight REST API for synchronization with admin tooling.
-  Outcome: A maintainable Flutter codebase with a small web admin surface for management.
+  Outcome: Maintainable Flutter codebase and an admin surface that simplifies business operations.

---- MazenSafety — AI Maze Pathfinding & Visualization (HTML / CSS / JS)
+- **MazenSafety — AI Maze Pathfinding & Visualization** (HTML / CSS / JavaScript)
-  What: An interactive AI-powered maze project featuring real-time A* pathfinding, dynamic maze generation, and simple machine-learning evaluation tools.
+  What: Interactive, AI-powered maze demo featuring A* pathfinding, dynamic maze generation, and simple ML evaluation tools.
-  Approach: Modular JavaScript architecture using files such as astar.js, maze.js, and perceptron.js, combined with responsive UI design, smooth visualizations,     and performance-first coding practices.
+  Approach: Modular JavaScript architecture (astar.js, maze.js, perceptron.js), responsive UI, and smooth visualizations focused on clarity and performance.
-  Outcome: A fast, educational, and highly visual demonstration of AI search algorithms and optimization techniques, presented through a clean and accessible web    interface.
+  Outcome: A fast, educational demo showcasing search algorithms and optimization techniques in a visual, approachable interface.

-(If you'd like a full case study for any of these — Problem → Constraints → Solution → Results — send 2–3 notes per project and I’ll expand them into a one-page   case study.)
+(If you want a full case study for any project — Problem → Constraints → Solution → Result — share 2–3 notes per project and I’ll expand it into a one-page case study.)

 ---

 ## 🎯 Current focus
 - Scalable TypeScript architecture for large React & React Native apps.
 - Robust backend patterns with Node.js + MongoDB and contract testing.
-- Better DX: CI/CD, automated tests, and modular component libraries.
+- Improving DX with CI/CD, automated tests, and modular component libraries.

 ---

 ## 🤝 Open to
 - Frontend / Full‑Stack / Mobile contracts and collaborations.
-- Mentoring, code reviews, and architecture discussions.
+- Mentoring, code reviews, and architecture consultations.
-- Open-source contributions and community projects.
+- Open-source contributions and community work.

 ---